larry801/online_ocr/source/readme.md

 The following settings are applicable to all engines.

 * Copy result to clipboard after recognition:
-If enabled, recognition result will be copied to clipboard after recognition.
+If enabled, recognition result text will be copied to clipboard after recognition.

+* Use browseable message for text result
+If enabled, recognition result text will be shown in a popup window instead of speech or braille message.

 * Swap the effect of repeated gesture with none repeated ones:
 By default, a virtual result document is shown only if you press the corresponding gesture twice, if you use that frequently you can enable this option so that you only need to press once to get a result viewer.